This information is currently being updated. Check back soon!

-1. Report projected total number of AP exams being taken by all students, and of those students which will be covered by the test fee reduction program. email@example.com
+1. The report projected the total number of AP exams being taken by all students, and of those students which will be covered by the test fee reduction program. firstname.lastname@example.org

-Schools must report their numbers, regardless on if they change or not:
+Schools must report their numbers, regardless of if they change or not:

 Failure to report these numbers will result in schools paying the fees for their student exams.

 *Please help us coordinate the number of students who qualify, with the number of exams taken from the College Board.

 2. Order College Board AP exams, through College Board.
 Indicate your totals as well as students who qualify for test fee reduction.
 Let APNM know your totals as well along with numbers of test fee reduction.